baleada/docs/src/prose/features/04-extensions/intersection.md

 ::: type="info"
 **Note**: for the `root` option of the Intersection Observer constructor, you would normally pass an HTML element.
 However, in your `setup` function, you won't be able to reliably access DOM elements before the component is mounted.

-Instead of passing the unreliable DOM element to `options.observer.root`, you can pass a reactive reference to an HTML element. `useVisibility` will resolve that reference before setting up the Intersection Observer.
+Instead of passing the unreliable DOM element to `options.observer.root`, you can pass a reactive reference to an HTML element. `useIntersection` will resolve that reference before setting up the Intersection Observer.
 :::

 :::